sp1222/Recipe_Manager/README.md

 wxWidgets is being used for GUI.

-05.04.21 update:
-Categories: and add, modify, and remove categories with information translating to ingredients correctly.
-Ingredients: can add, modify, and remove ingredients with information translating to recipes correctly.

 Next Steps (notes to self):
 - Test Files need to be updated to correspond with current functionalities.
 - refactor code, documentation. work in progress.